 - Holiday Inn Express Dublin-Airport – If you’re looking for a budget airport hotel, this one’s for you!
 This 3-star hotel is only 10 minutes by car from the airport and it offers a free shuttle as well.
 How awesome is that?

-That’s it, this was my complete guide on the best hotels and neighborhoods in Dublin, Ireland!
+That’s it, this was my complete guide on the best hotels and neighborhoods in where to stay in Dublin, Ireland!

-If you’ve read this post, I’m sure that you already know everything you need to know about how the city of Dublin is organized and divided into neighborhoods and which are the best areas for your stay, especially in the city center.
+If you’ve read this post, I’m sure that you already know everything about how the city of Dublin is organized and which are the best areas for your stay, especially in the city center.

 I have given you my personalized area recommendations, as well as my hand-picked hotel choices divided by budget for your convenience.
-I’m also suggesting some great apartments in the city and airport hotels as well, so you’ll find everything you’ve been searching for and more!
+I even suggested some great apartments in the city and airport hotels, so you’ll find everything you’ve been searching for and more!

 Pin it for later!